patrixr/strapi-middleware-cache/README.md

 THIS PROJECT IS DEPRECATED

 > Since the release of Strapi v4, this project has been parked in favor of the new [Strapi Plugin Rest Cache](https://github.com/strapi-community/strapi-plugin-rest-cache) which was forked from this repository.
 Maintainers have now moved there, and we recommend you switch to the new and improved plugin.
-> A big thank you to all those that contributed to this middleware, it has served many : )
+> A big thank you to all those that contributed to this middleware, it has served many.

 ## TOC